 He develops the skits by asking the children questions such as, “Where are your puppets?” and “What problem occurs?” and then combining their ideas.
 He also taught the children performance techniques, such how to project energy into the puppets rather than just singing with the puppets in front of them, he said.

 Desjarlais said she is exploring the possibility of bringing the residency back to work with the older grades.
 Pelham Elementary School enrolls students through Grade 6.

 “It just reinforces my belief that it’s important to bring outside groups to work within the school and reach out to those resources within the community,” she said of the residency.
 “I certainly couldn’t have replicated here the richness of what it offered for the students.”

-Bring the magic of Caravan Puppets to your event!
+Bring Caravan Puppets to your community!

 Caravan is a great fit for:a show or workshop most anywhere!
 All of our programs are kid-tested to entertain, enrich and inspire!

 Please peruse our site and get in touch.